GitHubMarcelNoack/frontend-mentor-static-job-listings/README.md

 To add a filter, the user needs to click on the tablets on the right-side of the listing on desktop or the bottom on mobile.
 For each filter added, only listings containing all selected filters should be returned.

 **Have fun building!** 🚀

+## Live-Demo

+The page is currently deployed on Netlify and can be found [here](https://lucid-mcclintock-ed316d.netlify.app/).